 Yeditepe University Hospital's expert staff always provides good service with its strong and dynamic employees who come to the fore with their friendly service understanding and professionalism, Mr. Bedrettin Dalan and his team for the establishment of such an institution.

-Medworld Health and Rehabilitation Center, located in Sirinyali, Antalya, Turkey offers patients Physical Therapy procedures among its total of 30 available procedures, across 12 different specialties.
-The cost of a Physical Therapy procedure ranges from €1,490 to €1,490, whilst the national average price is approximately €1,700.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are accredited by TTB - Turkish Medical Association
+Medworld Health and Rehabilitation Center, can be found in Sirinyali, Antalya, Turkey and offers its patients Physical Therapy procedures as well as 30 other procedures, across 12 different procedure categories.
+The price of a Physical Therapy procedure varies from €1,490 to €1,490, and the average price is around €1,700.
+A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Medworld Health and Rehabilitation Center is accredited by just one known accreditations institute, TTB - Turkish Medical Association

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?